 Once the GHRG model has been fit to the networks, we determine whether a change point occurred between two time slices.
 To detect a change point, we compare the fit of two models — one where a change point occurred between two networks, and one where no change occurred — using posterior Bayes factors.
 We chose a sliding window of length, w, of four, within which to find change points.
-Larger windows allow for more gradual changes, and four was the maximum possible with our maximum of eight years of data.
+Larger windows allow for more gradual changes, and four was the maximum possible with our eight years of data.
 Lastly, to calculate a p-value for the Bayes factors, we use parametric bootstrapping to numerically estimate the null distribution (Peel and Clauset 2014).
 We employed code published online by L. Peel for the change point analysis.
 Analyses were conducted in Python 3.4.

 We next test whether the change points occurring in maturing hedgerows were a component of the assembly process or a product of environmental shifts that lead to network reorganizations in all types of communities.
-We model the number of change points as successes and the total number of years each site was sampled as trails, and use a generalized linear model with Binomial error to test whether the probability of a change point occurring varied by site type.
+We model the number of change points as successes and the total number of years each site was sampled as trials, and use a generalized linear model with Binomial error to test whether the probability of a change point occurring varied by site type.
 We used standard techniques to determine whether the assumptions of the models were met for this and all subsequent models.
 For the non-assembling hedgerows and weedy field margins, only sites with five or greater survey years were included in this analysis (N=11).
-All statistical analysis were conducted in R 3.2.3 (R Core Team 2015).
+All statistical analyses were conducted in R 3.2.3 (R Core Team 2015).

 Characteristics of species that contribute to change points